Top 10 Best Bookshelf Speakers of 2019 - Reviews and Buying Guide

 Klipsch went all- in with the R-14Ms in order to provide the users with a great experience but at an affordable price point.
 If you don’t mind the slight lack of low end, definitely consider getting this model.
 You can always add a subwoofer if you want more of a kick after all!

-Best Budget Bookshelf Speakers
+Best Bluetooth Bookshelf Speakers

 Although some audiophile purists may argue that this model isn’t something they would consider as bookshelf speakers, we just had to include it in our bookshelf speaker reviews.